adon-cloudcannon/nginx-astro-site/src/pages/how-to/docker.md

 Instead of packages, you can build custom [modules](source.md#source-modules); use these **Dockerfile.\*** [templates](https://github.com/nginx/unit/tree/master/pkg/docker) as reference.

-<a id="docker-startup"></a>
+&nbsp;

 ## Startup Customization

 Finally, you can customize the way Unit starts in a container by adding a new Dockerfile layer:

 ```docker
 FROM nginx/unit:1.32.1-minimal